JaumeMLl/MTP/NetworkMode/FSM_Description.md

 constant CHANNEL1;
 constant CHANNEL2;
 constant BROADCAST_ID;
+cosntant myID;

+constant fileRequest = xxx
+constant requestAcc = xxx

 # Variables
-CommsInfo commsInfo;
+CommsInfo commsInfo {
 	int rxId
 	int myId
 	int channel
+}

 bool fileFlag;
 ```

 ## Check State
 ```
-- Check State:
+- Check File State:
-	+ Entry:
+	+ During:
 		self.fileFlag = checkFileExists() # Check if file exists file inside computer
-	+ During:
-		Do nothing
-	+ Transition: fileFlag == True #Do I have the file?
+	+ Transition: if(fileFlag == True) #Do I have the file?
+		True
+			insertFileCode(); #make code accecible in the code ledOn(); #lights a led
-		True -> Packet Possession State.
+			state = Packet Possession State
+		False
-		False -> File Request State
+			state = File Request State
 ```

 ## Carrier
 ```
 - Packet Possession State:
 	+ During:
-		supplicantFlag = anySupplicant(commsInfo) # Listens channel 1 for File Request, search in the buffer for File Request, flush other messages. returns true if there is any suppliocant, sets the value of rxId
+		supplicantFlag = anySupplicant() # Listens channel 1 for File Request, search in the buffer for File Request, flush other messages. returns true if there is any suppliocant, sets the value of rxId
-	+ Transition1: supplicantFlag == True # Any Send Request from supplicant?
+	+ Transition1: if(supplicantFlag == True) # Any Send Request from supplicant?
+		True
+			state = Request Accepted State
+		False
-		No -> Packet Possession State.
+			state = Packet Possession State.
-		Yes -> Claim Message State

-- Claim Message State:
+- Request Accepted State:
-	+Entry:
-		sendClaimMessage(commsInfo) # Send Claim Message to the supplicant with id rxId inside commsInfo object.
 	+ During:
-		transmitConfirmationFlag = anyTransmitConfirmation(rxInfo) # Listens channel 1 for Transmit Confirmation ACK.
+		sendRequestAcc(commsInfo) # Send Request Accepted Message to the supplicant with id rxId.
+Add header with myId transmitConfirmationFlag = anyTransmitAcc(rxInfo) # Listens channel 1 for Transmit Confirmation ACK.
 Search in the buffer for Transmit Confirmation ACK with its own destination id, flush other messages.
-There must be a timeOut inside this function)
+There must be a timeOut inside this function
-	+ Transition1: transmitConfirmationFlag == True?
+	+ Transition: if(transmitAccFlag == True)
+		True
-		Yes -> Carrier Packet Transition State.
+			state = Packet Transmission State.
+		False
-		No -> Packet Possession State
+			state = Packet Possession State

-- Carrier Packet Transition State:
+- Packet Transition State:
-	+ Entry:
-		commsInfo.setChannel(CHANNEL2)
 	+ During:
+		while(True = neddToBackOff() || exit == true){ # listens to the channel and waits to be available to transmit
+			#do nothing
+			if(i < TIMEOUT){
+				exit = true
+			}
+			i++;
+		}
+		if(exit != true){
-		packageTransmittedFlag = packageTransmition(commsInfo)
+			packageTransmittedFlag = packageTransmition(commsInfo) # Must change the channel and start a 1 to 1 communication
 			print("Packet Sent Correcly:" + packageTransmittedFlag)
+		}
+		#reset internal variables
+		exit = false
+		i = 0;
 	+ Transition:
-		-> Packet Possession State
+		state = Packet Possession State
 ```

 ## Supplicant